wmay/euc-safety/_guides/impact.md

 # Roller sports vs motorcycle standards

 Motorcycle protectors are usually CE certified, even though the certification is only required in Europe.
-Skateboard and rollerblade pads can also be CE certified, under the EN 14120 "roller sport" standard, though it's less common outside of Europe.
+Skate pads can also be CE certified, under the EN 14120 "roller sport" standard, though it's less common outside of Europe.

 Here's a video demonstrating some of the motorcycle protector testing: